Gagnon06/cockpit-ups/README.md

 for using with the [tmt test management tool](https://docs.fedoraproject.org/en-US/ci/tmt/).
 Note that Packit tests can *not* run their own virtual machine images, thus they only run [@nondestructive tests](https://github.com/martinpitt/cockpit/blob/main/test/common/testlib.py).

-# Customizing

-After cloning the Starter Kit you should rename the files, package names, and labels to your own project's name.
-Use these commands to find out what to
-change:

-    find -iname '*starter*'
-    git grep -i starter

 # Automated release